sahil2609/DA623-Application-of-PCA-for-Color-Images/README.md

 - `README.md`: You are reading it right now!
 This file provides an overview of the repository and its contents.

 ## Usage
-To run the tutorial, just clone the repository and run the notebook.
+To run the tutorial, clone the repository and run the notebook.

 ## Dependencies
 - Jupyter Notebook